Contact lens eye examinations

 - Irregular Astigmatism

 If you have one of the above conditions, then wearing contact lenses to improve your vision is definitely possible.
-It may just take more specialised skills and time than the average optometrist can offer.
+It may just take more skills and time than the average optometrist can offer.
 At Eye5 Optometrists we have invested in equipment and training to provide these services.

-Specialty contact lenses
+Customised contact lenses

 Contacts for challenging situations

-There are several situations where special skills and equipment are required to successfully fit someone with contact lenses.
+There are several situations where experience, skills and equipment are required to successfully fit someone with contact lenses.
 If you have any of the following, it can sometimes be hard to find an optometrist to spend the time required to obtain a successful fitting of lenses which is both comfortable and clear.